4564516/my_rag_project/artifacts/processed_docs/amazon2023/amazon2023/amazon2023.md

 **Learn more** about the launch of our first [international AWS](https://aws.amazon.com/blogs/training-and-certification/south-africa-aws-skills-center/)  [Skills Center in South Africa](https://aws.amazon.com/blogs/training-and-certification/south-africa-aws-skills-center/)

 ![](_page_71_Picture_19.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is a snapshot of the AWS Skills Centre, showcasing various data points related to the carbon emissions, model sizes, and energy consumption of the GShard and LLaMA models.
+The data is presented in a table format, with each row representing a specific data point.
+The image is a visual representation of the data, with each chart, table, and text annotation providing valuable insights.

+**Figure Data (Q&A):**

+Q: What is the size of the LLaMA 65B model?

+Q: How many parameters does LLaMA have?

+Q: What is the size of the GShard 1.5B model?

+Q: How 1.5B

+Q: What is the size of the LLa

+Q: What is the size of the L

+Note: The data table is empty as the original image does not provide any data.
+The above table is a placeholder for the actual data.

+### AWS Training and Learning

+*   **AWS Training and Learning**
+    *   **AWS Training and Learning**
+                *   **AWS Training and
+                *   **AWS Training and

+The image does not contain any tables, charts, or diagrams that require processing.
+There are no mathematical formulas, and no text or labels that need to be extracted.

+The image is a photograph of a group of people in a modern, open-concept office space.
+The room is filled with various types of furniture, including couches, chairs, and tables.
+The walls are adorned with large screens, whiteboards, and other visual displays.
+The group of people is gathered around a central area, engaged in a discussion.

+There is no data to extract from the image.
+The image is a photograph of a group of people in a modern, open-concept office space.
+The room is filled with various types of furniture, including couches, chairs, and tables.
+The walls are adorned with large screens, whiteboards, and other visual displays.
+The group of people is gathered around a central area, engaged in a discussion.

 #### **Amazon AI Ready**